Who should apply

 Falling behind on rent

-If we find that you're over eight weeks behind on paying your rent, we'll have to pay your Housing Benefit straight to your landlord even if you don't ask us to.
+If we find that you're over eight weeks behind with paying your rent, we'll have to pay your Housing Benefit straight to your landlord even if you don't ask us to.

 When this happens: